DarthGigi/MinionAH-Newsroom/src/pages/privacy-policy.md

 ## Security Measures

 We try to implement security measures to protect your personal information from unauthorized access, loss, misuse, alteration, or disclosure.

+We also try to ensure that our servers, databases, and any third-party services we use have servers and databases in the European Union (EU) or the European Economic Area (EEA) to comply with the General Data Protection Regulation (GDPR).

 ## User Rights